 A dessert in a class by itself, esh hasarya is called “the bread of the harem”.
 Its texture resembles cheesecake, and it has a cream frosting.

 Rich and sweet, this cake almost melts in your mouth.
-It’s no wonder it’s one of the most popular desserts in all of Dubai.
+It’s no wonder it’s one of the most famous food in Dubai.

-Now, are you wondering where you can find all of these famous foods in Dubai?
+Now, that you’re clued up on what to eat in Dubai, are you wondering where you can find all of these local dishes?

-There are plenty of local restaurants all over the city serving most if not all of them, but if you want to try the best ones, I recommend these top food tours in Dubai.
+There are plenty of local restaurants all over the city serving Dubai cuisine.
+But if you want to try the best ones, I recommend these top food tours in Dubai.
 You could also try this private tasting tour with 10 tastings or this half-day street food tour.

-The next time you travel to Dubai, take in its flavors along with its sights and business opportunities.
+The next time you travel to the UAE, take in its flavors along with its sights and business opportunities.
 From camel to rosewater, few worlds taste as unique as Dubai’s.